hbk-world/Open-Interface-for-Sound-Level-Meter/Python examples/webxi/README.md

 Binary WebXi data streams are documented as part of the '*WebXi protocol specification*', found in the [Documentation](Documentation) folder.
 Based on this documentation the WebXi streaming format has been described using **Kaitai**.

-The Kaitai files may compiled into parsers to be used from within various programming languages (C#, Java, Python, …).
+The Kaitai(.kty) files may compiled into parsers to be used from within various programming languages (C#, Java, Python, …).

 To generate parsers for Python use:
 * ksc webxi-stream.ksy -t python